AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/view-pi-to-ocs-agent-metrics.md

 You can quickly view key performance indicator (KPI) metrics for installed PI to OCS Agents on the home page.

-To view PI to OCS Agent metrics, follow these steps:
+To view PI to OCS Agent metrics:

 1. To opent the portal home page, select **Home** on the portal menu.